I've always wondered how an artist decides how to paint the

 painter simply believes that realizing those elements on canvas makes the work

-Guide is a collection of art lessons from the best artists and instructors
+Inside the Art Studio is a collection of art studios from the best artists and instructors

 around the country.
 In this special issue magazine,